Connie Jiménez: Biography

 Born and raised in Ventanas, Jiménez is the oldest of three siblings.
 Her parents are Manuel Jiménez and Katty Romero.
-She did her High School studies in the Ecomundo Educational Unit, Babahoyo.
-In 2015 she graduated in Agribusiness Administration at the Zamorano Pan-American Agricultural School.
+She completed her High School studies at the Ecomundo Educational Unit, Babahoyo.
+In 2015, she graduated with a degree in Agribusiness Administration from the Zamorano Pan-American Agricultural School.

-Jiménez began her pageantry career at the age of seven, winning the Niña Ecuador 2003 competition, held at the Hotel Oro Verde in the city of Guayaquil on September 13, 2003.
+Jiménez began her pageantry career at the age of seven, when she won the Niña Ecuador 2003 competition, held at the Hotel Oro Verde in Guayaquil on September 13, 2003.

-On March 12, 2016, she represented her home state of Los Ríos at the 66th Miss Ecuador pageant, held in Machala, El Oro.
-At the end of the event, she was crowned Miss Ecuador 2016 by her predecessor Francesca Cipriani (Miss Ecuador 2015) from Guayas.
+On March 12, 2016, she represented her home province of Los Ríos at the 66th Miss Ecuador pageant, held in Machala, El Oro.
+At the conclusion of the event, she was crowned Miss Ecuador 2016 by her predecessor, Francesca Cipriani (Miss Ecuador 2015) representing Guayas.

 Jiménez represented Ecuador at Miss Universe 2016.
-During the National Costume competition, she wore a costume inspired by the hummingbirds of her land that included golden wings designed to follow the movements of her arms.
-It was damaged during the dress rehearsal, and she appeared onstage with a broken, drooping left wing.
-Jiménez did not make placement among the 13 semi-finalists.
+During the National Costume competition, she wore a costume inspired by the hummingbirds of her homeland, featuring golden wings designed to move with her arm movements.
+The costume was damaged during the dress rehearsal, and she appeared on stage with a broken, drooping left wing.
+Jiménez did not advance to the top 13 semifinalists.

-She was appointed to be the governor of Los Rios in 2022 by President Lasso.
-She succeeded Génesis Blum.
-In 2023 her house came under attack from four gunmen a week after Los Ríos, Manabí and the Durán canton (Guayas) joined the country's state of emergency.
-The attack was filmed and reported to the prosecution.
-It was considered to be an attack on the governor's office.
+In 2022, Jiménez was appointed governor of Los Rios by President Guillermo Lasso, succeeding Génesis Blum.
+In 2023, her house was attacked by four gunmen, a week after Los Ríos, Manabí, and the Durán canton in Guayas were included in the country's state of emergency.
+The attack was recorded and reported to the prosecutor's office and was considered an attack against the governor's office.